raspberrypilearning/webcomic/en/step_3.md

 ```html
 <img src="panel4.png">
 ```
-On this line, simply change the name of the image in the quotation marks to the one you would like as your first panel image.
+On this line, change the name of the image in the quotation marks to the one you would like as your first panel image.
 So, if you wanted to have ```birb1.png``` as your image, your code would say:
 ```html
 <img src="birb1.png">
 ```